And then Scott built some very cool stuff for some very happy inbound marketing clients.

 Scott used trusty Microsoft Excel because it did the math for him, and offered an organized way to contain that much data and all its possible variances.
 I asked him if it was like an exponential value-type situation – like, if I’m at a coffee shop, how many different kinds of lattes can I get if I know the number of different syrups?
 He gave me a “sort of” in response.
 Okay, I was getting closer.

 Excel also granted Scott the necessary user testing for differing inputs – so if the user wanted to explore options for very minimal (yet very different) options on the head, he could do so without losing the original functionality.
-There didn’t have to be a clearing out or starting
+There didn’t have to be a clearing out or starting over point, which ultimately frustrates the user.

 Testing, Testing, 1, 2, 3 …